prLorence/InvSys/README.md

-# InvSys
+# InvSys Api

-An Inventory Management System that uses Vertical Slice Architecture.
+The API for Inventory Management System following the Vertical Slice Architecture

 # Purpose

+The main pupose of this project is expand my architecture knowledge.

-I developed a minimal  Car Sales API using Onion Layer Architecture from Clean Architecture and I saw some problems with it:
+## I developed a minimal Car Sales API using Onion Layer/Layered Architecture and I saw some problems with it (I'll list more as time goes)
 1. File changes are reflected across all layers.
-2. Learning the codebase requires more file/folder hopping than needed.
+2. Learning the codebase requires more effort than needed.

-So, the pupose of this project is try Vertical Slice Architecture and build my intuition from there.